 Gold as a Commodity

 Like any other commodity, the price of gold is determined by supply and demand.
-The most of the world’s gold comes from the hard rock mining, but it can also be produced using placer mining methods or as a by-product from copper mining.
-China, Australia, and Russia are the largest producers of gold in the world.
-When it comes to demand, gold’s main use is for jewelry production.
-But, it’s also used in the aerospace industry, medicine, dentistry, and electronics.
-Governments and central banks are buyers of gold.
+Most of the world’s gold comes from the hard rock mining, but it can also be produced using placer mining methods or as a by-product from copper mining.

-Currently, the U.S. is the largest gold holder, while Germany comes second and the International Monetary Fund is in the third place.
-Private investors are also interested in buying gold and they treat the purchase of gold as an investment.
+Currently, the U.S. is the largest gold holder, while Germany comes 2nd and the International Monetary Fund is 3rd.
+Private investors are also interested in buying gold and treat the purchase of gold as an investment.

 Why are Private Investors Investing in Gold?